Efficient Privacy-Preserving Stochastic Nonconvex Optimization: Preliminaries

 \begin{definition}[$\ell_2$-sensitivity\citep{dwork2014algorithmic}] For two adjacent datasets $S,S'\in \cS^n$ differing by one element, the $\ell_2$-sensitivity $\Delta(q)$ of a function $q:\cS^n\rightarrow\cR$ is defined as

 \end{definition}

-\shortsection{R\'enyi differential privacy} Although the notion of $(\epsilon,\delta)$-DP is widely used in the output and objective perturbation methods, it suffers from the loose composition and subsample amplification results, which make it unsuitable for the stochastic iterative learning algorithms.
-In this work, we will make use of the notion of R\'enyi Differential Privacy (RDP), which is proposed by \citet{mironov2017renyi}, and is particularly useful when the dataset is accessed by a sequence of randomized mechanisms \citep{wang2018subsampled}.
+\textbf{R\'enyi differential privacy.} Although the notion of $(\epsilon,\delta)$-DP is widely used in the output and objective perturbation methods, it suffers from the loose composition and privacy-amplification by subsampling results, which makes it unsuitable for the stochastic iterative learning algorithms.
+In this work, we will make use of the notion of R\'enyi Differential Privacy (RDP) \citep{mironov2017renyi} which is particularly useful when the dataset is accessed by a sequence of randomized mechanisms \citep{wang2018subsampled}.